Emeritus Professor Michael Bittman

 Michael also holds a continuing appointment as an affiliate of the Centre for Time Use, University of Oxford, and has served as the Acting Director of the Social Policy Centre University of New South Wales, Australia's premier social policy research organisation.
 He has delivered keynote and plenary addresses across the world, and

-has helped organize numerous major international conferences and events including Biennial Meetings of the International Society for the Study of Behavioural Development (2006), XVlth World Congress of Sociology (2006) and training workshops on Understanding the Economic Contributions of Women (2012-2013 in South Africa, Brazil, India and China).
+has helped organise numerous major international conferences and events including Biennial Meetings of the International Society for the Study of Behavioural Development (2006), XVlth World Congress of Sociology (2006) and training workshops on Understanding the Economic Contributions of Women (2012-2013 in South Africa, Brazil, India and China).
 Since 2004, he has been a Member of the Consortium Advisory Group, responsible for the design of the multi-million dollar Longitudinal Study of Australian Children.

 Michael also has an impressive record of success in attracting external research funding.
 He has been part of teams awarded over $3 million in nationally competitive grants from the ARC and NHMRC, and has secured an additional $5.7 million research funding from various sources, such as the prestigious philanthropic MacArthur Foundation in the USA, industry, NGOs branches of Federal and State government, and international aid agencies.